twolfson/sublime-plugin-tests/README.md

 [gittip-badge]: https://rawgithub.com/twolfson/gittip-badge/master/dist/gittip.png
 [gittip]: https://www.gittip.com/twolfson/

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Test via `./test.sh`.

 ## Unlicense
 As of Sep 05 2013, Todd Wolfson has released this repository and its contents to the public domain.